xilefmusics/kdwm/README.md

-# wwm
+# kdwm
-A simple windowmanager for X
+A simple keyboard driven windowmanager for X